Lahad Datu: History

 A settlement is believed to have existed here in the 15th century, as excavations have unearthed Ming dynasty Chinese ceramics.
 Just east of Lahad Datu is the village of Tunku, a notorious base for pirates and slave traders in the 19th century.

-Based on a Jawi manuscript in the Ida'an language dated 1408 A.D, it is believed to be the first site in northern Borneo where Islam was first introduced.
+Based on a Jawi manuscript from 1408 in the Ida'an language, the town is believed to be the first site in northern Borneo where Islam was first introduced.
 The Jawi manuscript gives an account of an Ida'an man named Abdullah in Darvel Bay who embraced Islam.

 Foreign militant intrusion

-On 23 September 1985, 15-20 armed foreign pirates from the neighbouring Philippines landed on this town, killing at least 21 people and injuring 11 others.
+On 23 September 1985, 15 to 20 armed foreign pirates from the neighbouring Philippines landed on this town, killing at least 21 people and injuring 11 others.

-Another standoff occurred in February 2013 and lasted for over a month between Malaysian authorities and the militants of the self-proclaimed "Royal Security Forces of the Sultanate of Sulu and North Borneo" led by Jamalul Kiram III resulted in a Malaysian victory and creation of the Eastern Sabah Security Command and Eastern Sabah Security Zone.
+Another standoff occurred in February 2013 and lasted for over a month between Malaysian authorities and the Filipino-based militants of the self-proclaimed "Royal Security Forces of the Sultanate of Sulu and North Borneo" led by Jamalul Kiram III and resulted in a Malaysian victory and creation of the Eastern Sabah Security Command and Eastern Sabah Security Zone.

+The standoff reportedly saw a total of 68 deaths – 56 from the Sulu sultanate, nine from the Malaysian authorities and six civilians.
+Before this incursion, the government of Malaysia continued to dutifully pay an annual cession payment amounting to roughly $1,000 to the indirect heirs of the Sultan honoring an 1878 agreement, where North Borneo – today’s Sabah – was conceded by the late Sultan of Sulu to a British company.
+After the event, the Malaysian government halted the payment.
+Years later, eight of these Sulu heirs, who insisted they were not involved in the standoff, hired lawyers to pursue legal action based on the original commercial deal.
+The case is still ongoing.